AlitheonDotCom/orbbec-astra-acquisition-tool/README.md

 git submodule init
 git submodule update
 ```
-3. Refer the *astra/.gitmodules* file to learn more about the astra dependencies.
+3. Refer to *astra/.gitmodules* file to learn more about the astra dependencies.
 4. To build the Astra SDK, follow the following steps:
 ```
 cd your/project/folder